GrantWils23/Portfolio-Project-4--Full-Stack-Toolkit/tests/TESTS.md

 ### Booking Form HTML Validation
 ![image](https://user-images.githubusercontent.com/72948843/182037150-7973ec56-94e5-4e3b-af1e-b78f95d95237.png)

 [Back to Top](<#contents>)
 <br>

 ### CSS Validation
-<p>My CSS Code was directly inputted into the validator and passed with 0 errors.</p>
+<p>My CSS Code was directly inputted into the validator and passed with 0 errors. </p>

 ![image](https://user-images.githubusercontent.com/72948843/182002563-5666610b-5862-496d-97ff-4e43759cc50d.png)

 [Back to Top](<#contents>)
 <br>

 ### JS Validation
-<p>The JS Code in my program is attached directly into the HTML as the code sample is so small, I condisdered it to not be worth putting it directly in an assets folder".
+<p>The JS Code in my program is attached directly into the HTML as the code sample is so small, I considered it to not be worth putting it directly in an assets folder".
 My JS Code was directly inputted into the validator and returned all clear.
-The result of the test is recoreded below:</p>
+The result of the test is recorded below:</p>

 ![image](https://user-images.githubusercontent.com/72948843/182032469-c206f3c8-5da3-40fd-b249-2f21a02e4e3b.png)